AIS, Automatic Identification System, is an anti-collision and coordination system for maritime traffic.

 Pleasure

+The use of passive or active AIS is optional when ordering.
+However, it is often required as a mandatory feature in many sailing regattas.
 For use, as for marine VHF, is required the RTF License and the RTF Certificate and in the case of active AIS is necessary to request the MMSI code (without which the equipment can not transmit).